Ascent of Pico de Aneto on 1985-07-25

 Today was Santiago Day, a Spanish holiday, so there were many people on the summit, including the father and son.
 I talked to some people there, took pictures for people and had mine taken, and admired the view.
 I then scrambled back to the forepeak around some slow people I was fed up with, and started the long descent.

-I was skied down the cone, and became very tired and my feet wet on the long trek back across the snowfield.
+I half-skied down the cone, and became very tired and my feet wet on the long trek back across the snowfield.
 On the icy glacier I slipped and fell a few yards down the ice, but stopped myself with my stick and climbed back to the trail.
 I finally reached the short pitch to the Portillon Superior, where the father and son urged me to descend to the Refugio on the valley route, on more snow, but I told them I preferred the ridge I had already been on.
 So I laboriously clambered over the ridge, following obscure cairns, to the Portillon Inferior, and then I started towards the Refugio, which, although I always had in sight, I lost the trail to.
 This was most unfortunate, and I had to bushwhack down the steep valley side over occasional low cliffs and by pretty brooks in a very footsore and tired condition.
 (Obviously, I should have taken the advice of the locals.)

 Dead to the world, I arrived at the Refugio and walked down the easy downhill to my car in such a stupor and thirst I felt it took hours.
 I finally jettisoned my stick near the tree it came from and arrived at my car after my 13 km hike over hard terrain, bought a warm coke at a stand at the lively campground, took off my boots (aaah!) and drove down the road back to civilization, vowing to crash at the first hotel I saw.